Virtualize your NOC: Save costs and boost service quality

 • Long alert response times and delayed resolutions

 When automating the NOC, operators can move from a reactive to a proactive approach to managing the network.
 Reactive is when an alert is triggered, and the platform or a human acts if such intervention is needed.
-A proactive approach allows operators to monitor and optimize their networks before a problem impact customers.
+A proactive approach that includes automated lifecycle management allows operators to monitor and optimize their networks before a problem impacts customers.
 Operators need to make use of both methods.
 A cloud-native virtualized system can predict and prevent trends and anomalies before they impact many end users.
 This helps reduce customer churn and is an excellent way to increase revenues with customer loyalty and expansion.

 How do you automate a NOC?